(Post updated in December 2018)

 Their hope, of course, was that once the lass’s gut was fixed, her headaches would cease.
 But it wouldn’t be easy.
 They knew this.

 For example, the diet recommended organ meats be consumed several times per week, and fish a couple times a week, as well.
 The sensitive young lady had a refined palate, and she detested liver and fish.
 Individually, she hated them all . . . “and collectively, she looked upon [them] with a loathing that amounted to absolute detestation!”
-(Extra credit points, Gentle Readers, if you can identify that quote.) 🙂

-“Don’t even get me started on organ meats!” the delicate girl wailed one day at dinner, when her mother presented her with an attractive dish of beef heart, sliced and prepared in a particularly tempting way.
-In fact, the poor girl burst into tears and cried so heartily and for so long that the family’s poor hardscrabble farm was all watered from stem to stern, and their pitiful little pond was full to the brim, and nicely busy with frogs and a winsome turtle.
+“Don’t even get me started on organ meats!” the delicate girl wailed one day at dinner, when her mother presented her with an attractive dish of beef heart, sliced and prepared in a particularly tempting fashion.
+In fact, the poor girl burst into tears and cried so heartily and for so long that the family’s poor hardscrabble farm was all watered from stem to stern, and their pitiful little pond was full to the brim, and nicely busy with frogs and winsome turtles.

 Such, however, were the girls’ tears: plentiful and pure.